Haletran/42Angouleme.classement/README.md

 # 42Angouleme.classement

-⚠️ This website is no longer maintened, go here for the update version : [42insight](https://www.42insight.tech/) or here for the new repo : [repo](https://github.com/fZpHr/42insight)
+⚠️ This website is no longer maintened, go here for the update version : [42insight](https://github.com/fZpHr/42insight)

 # Project Overview